ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

 ### The base URL is a HAL resource

 The base URL is a HAL resource with appropriate documentation links.
 It has content type  `application/hal+json`.
-However, do not confuse browsers, we serve the document with content type `application/json`.
+However, to not confuse browsers, we serve the document with content type `application/json`.

 The resource MUST be encoded with UTF-8.